Counseling Services Center

 Emergency funding is available to students for transportation needs, food, emergency housing, medical bills, and other emergency situations that may get in the way of your schooling.
 Click here for more information.

 Our workshops are geared towards promoting personal growth and education about mental awareness and academic issues.
-A list of the Spring 2013 workshops is available by clicking here.
+A list of the Fall 2013 workshops is available by clicking here.

 ULifeline at John Jay

 ULifeline gives you the opportunity to check in with yourself about your overall well-being.
 It can also assist you in helping others in your life who might be struggling with depression, anxiety, stress, or other emotional issues.
 You can take an anonymous screeening to understand more about how you're feeling, learn more about mental health through videos and articles, anonymously share your story to help others, and more!
 The Department of Counseling and ULifeline.org are here to support you.
 Check it out by clicking here!

 If you know any John Jay student whom you feel would benefit from counseling, you can accompany them to the Counseling Services Center or call the Center.
 While members of the Counseling Service Center do not prescribe medication, we can provide referrals to a psychiatrist or psychiatric nurse at an outside agency.

 Counseling services are provided by trained professionals who are part of the College faculty and staff.
 The types of services provided include: